LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/system-requirements.md

 | Safari | Not supported | Not supported | Not supported |

 {: .notice}
 **Please note:** Windows 7 is no longer supported by Microsoft as of January 14, 2020.
+As a result, LivePerson no longer tests its various products on Windows 7.
+This means that we don't plan on fixing any Windows 7 specific issues that may arise but our products will still work on the operating system.
 For more information [click here]( https://support.microsoft.com/en-us/help/4057281/windows-7-support-ended-on-january-14-2020).

 ### Mac